tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ## 4. Resting-state

-The analysis of the resting-state data is conducted via the RestingState subclass.
+The analysis of the resting-state data is conducted using the RestingState subclass.
 This class inherits all attributes and methods of the Preprocessing class, which itself (in turn) inherits from the main Experiment class.
-The seed=based connectivity (first-level) analysis of the resting-state data is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via shell call commands.
+The seed-based connectivity (first-level) analysis of the resting-state data is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via shell call commands.

 The following preprocessing pipeline is recommended for the resting-state data:
 1. Realignment of the raw functional images (see section 2.1)